-CHILDHOOD LEUKEMIA Stephen's Story FACTORS ASSOCIATED WITH RISK FACTORS ASSOCIATED WITH RISK FOR CHILDHOOD LEUKEMIA Dr. Baker is careful to note that, "Scientists and policy makers will continue to study and debate for years to come whether these associations are truly causal.
+CHILDHOOD CANCER Stephen's Story

+FACTORS ASSOCIATED WITH RISK FOR CHILDHOOD LEUKEMIA

+Dr. Baker is careful to note that, "Scientists and policy makers will continue to study and debate for years to come whether these associations are truly causal.
 And, there are also ethnic and demographic factors associated with leukemia risk.
 Interactions among risk factors and their common co-occurrence make it even more difficult to establish the cause of leukemia in a particular person or to identify the most important determinants of leukemia in a population.
 But, many environmental exposures associated with leukemia are also associated with other health problems, such as neurodevelopmental disabilities, asthma and other respiratory diseases, and reproductive disorders.
 For all these reasons, most people would want to avoid exposure as much as possible.
 The association with cancer is an additional reason."

 He adds, "Some of these exposures simply cannot be reduced by individual action alone.
 Rather, in some instances, policy interventions that reduce exposures across the entire population will be necessary and more effective."

 Childhood cancer risk also generally shares a number of common themes that we have seen in other disorders highlighted in A Story of Health, such as greater susceptibility during certain periods of development, underlying genetic risk factors, and gene-environment interactions.

-Birth characteristics Watch: Can we reduce exposure to risk factors associated with childhood leukemia and other cancers?
-Mark Miller MD MPH, Director, Western States Pediatric Environmental Health Specialty Unit at UCSF; Director, Children's Environmental Health Center, Office of Environmental Health Hazard Assessment, California EPA Multiple Factors Associated with Risk to Childhood Leukemia
+Watch: Can we reduce exposure to risk factors associated with childhood leukemia and other cancers?

+Mark Miller MD MPH,

+Director Emeritus, Western

+States Pediatric Environmental

+Health Specialty Unit at UCSF;

+Director, Children's

+Environmental Health

+Center, Office of Environmental

+Health Hazard Assessment,

+California EPA